 Mr. Wigglesworth was appointed Associate Conductor of the BBC Symphony Orchestra in 1992 and further appointments included Principal Guest Conductor of the Swedish Radio Symphony Orchestra and Music Director of the BBC National Orchestra of Wales.
 Highlights of his time with the BBCNOW included several visits to the BBC Proms, a performance of Mahler’s Tenth Symphony at the prestigious Amsterdam Mahler Festival in 1995 and a six-part television series for the BBC entitled Everything To Play For.

 Equally at home in the opera house, Mark Wigglesworth started his operatic career as Music Director of Opera Factory in London.
-Since then he has worked regularly at Glyndebourne (Peter Grimes, La Boheme, Le Nozze di Figaro), the Welsh National Opera (Elektra, The Rake's Progress, Tristan und Isolde) and the English National Opera (Lady Macbeth of Mtsensk, Cosi fan Tutte, Falstaff, Katya Kabanova, Parsifal).
-He has also conducted productions at the Netherlands Opera (Peter Grimes); La Monnaie (Mitridate, Wozzeck, Pelleas et Melisande); The Sydney Opera House (Peter Grimes); New York's Metropolitan Opera (Le Nozze di Figaro); the Bavarian State Opera (Cosi fan Tutte and Mitridate); and The Royal Opera House, Covent Garden (Die Meistersinger von Nürnberg).
+Since then he has worked regularly at Glyndebourne (Peter Grimes, La Boheme, Le Nozze di Figaro), the Welsh National Opera (Elektra, The Rake’s Progress, Tristan und Isolde) and the English National Opera (Lady Macbeth of Mtsensk, Cosi fan Tutte, Falstaff, Katya Kabanova, Parsifal).
+He has also conducted productions at the Netherlands Opera (Peter Grimes); La Monnaie (Mitridate, Wozzeck, Pelleas et Melisande); The Sydney Opera House (Peter Grimes); New York’s Metropolitan Opera (Le Nozze di Figaro); the Bavarian State Opera (Cosi fan Tutte and Mitridate); and The Royal Opera House, Covent Garden (Die Meistersinger von Nürnberg).
+In March 2015, he returns to Covent Garden to lead a production of Kurt Weill’s Mahagonny.